StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 ## Use cases

-Custom fields are used to:
+In TheHive, custom fields are used to:

 * Provide context to cases or alerts, such as the geographic location of an incident or its severity level
 * Support organizational alignment by specifying the relevant business unit or team